neura-sx/neura-sx.github.io/BSIP.md

 * to allow referrers to earn extra income associated with bigger transfers (while taking away from them the current income associated with smaller transfers).

-Apart from that, we would like to make detailed documention an important part of this proposal, thus offering an important benefit for the whole ecosystem: a step-by-step description how to implement new features without relying on CNX so that other coders & entrepreneurs can follow our example.
-The documention will entail:
+Apart from that, we would like to make detailed documentation an important part of this proposal, thus offering an important benefit for the whole ecosystem: a step-by-step description how to implement new features without relying on CNX so that other coders & entrepreneurs can follow our example.
+The documentation will entail:
-* programming context: a breif overview of Graphene's architecture
+* programming context: a brief overview of Graphene's architecture
 * what changes have been made in the code and their rationale
-* how unit testing and testnet verification has been approuched
+* how unit testing and testnet verification has been approached
-* how the whole implemention has been deployed
+* how the whole implementation has been deployed

-This documention will hopefully become the foundation of a larger tutorial for Graphene developers.
-The work on this material has already started and a brief preview can be accessed [here](https://neura-sx.gitbooks.io/graphene-book/content/).
+This documentation will hopefully become the foundation of a larger tutorial for Graphene developers.
+The work on this material has already been started and a brief preview can be accessed [here](https://neura-sx.gitbooks.io/graphene-book/content/).

 # Rationale